Layr-Labs/eigenlayer-contracts/docs/core/RewardsCoordinator.md

 * **AVS** (Autonomous Verifiable Service) refers to the contract entity that is submitting rewards to the `RewardsCoordinator`.
   * This is assumed to be a customized `ServiceManager` contract of some kind that is interfacing with the EigenLayer protocol.
 See the `ServiceManagerBase` docs here: [`eigenlayer-middleware/docs/ServiceManagerBase.md`](https://github.com/Layr-Labs/eigenlayer-middleware/blob/dev/docs/ServiceManagerBase.md).
 * An **Operator Set** refers to a collection of registered operators and strategies.
 See [ELIP-002](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-002.md#operator-sets) for more details.
-* An **Operator Set Key** descibes the tuple of an AVS address and an ID that uniquely identifies an Operator Set.
+* An **Operator Set Key** describes the tuple of an AVS address and an ID that uniquely identifies an Operator Set.
 See the [AllocationManager](./AllocationManager.md#operator-sets) for details.
 * A **rewards submission** includes, unless specified otherwise, both the v1 `RewardsSubmission` and the v2 `OperatorDirectedRewardsSubmission` types.
 * The internal function `_checkClaim(RewardsMerkleClaim calldata claim, DistributionRoot memory root)` checks the merkle inclusion of a claim against a `DistributionRoot`
     * It reverts if any of the following are true: